Eurail Pass Review: Eurail Global Pass

 Are overnight trains included?

-- Yes, they are included.
+- The Eurail pass includes the overnight trains.
 You can sleep on these trains.
-They are usually slower than the regular day bullet trains so I actually slept all the way to my destination.
+They might be slower than the regular day bullet trains so I actually slept all the way to my destination.
 Set an alarm that will wake you up but not the rest of the people on the train.
 The ones I took didn’t have bunk beds, but you can look into them.

 Reserved vs non-reserved seating

-- When I first got on the train, I didn’t know that there were reserved seatings.
+- I didn’t know that there were reserved seating at first.
 It’s basically certain seats that people book in advance.
 Eurail has a reservation service if you would like to book your seats.

-- When all the seats were booked, I had to stand the whole time or find a seat someplace else.
+- If you did not reserve your seat, you might need to stand the whole time or find a seat someplace else.

 Eating on the train